DifferentiableUniverseInitiative/jax_cosmo/design.md

 ```
 from the root directory.

-- Automatically running black at each commit: You actually have nothing
+- Automatically running `black` and `reorder_python_imports` at each commit: You actually have nothing
 else to do.
 If pre-commit is installed it will happen automatically for
 you.